yammerjp/PlayQueue/README.md

 ## Description

-Web application to play Youtube in a row.
+Web application to play YouTube in a row.

-You can make original playlists of youtube moveis while playing a youtube movie.
+You can make a original playlist of YouTube moveis while playing YouTube movies.

 ## How to use